-The Associate of Applied Science degree in Accounting is designed for students to develop the essential broad-based foundation that is necessary for an accounting graduate to possess.
+for an accounting graduate to possess.
 The program provides a balanced series of technical core courses with general education subjects which are crucial outside the academic environment.
-While the program offers students employable and entrepreneurial skills, it is also designed to provide transfer opportunities to four-year schools.
+While the program is primarily designed to provide necessary skills for direct entry into the workplace, it may be used for transfer to a four-year institution.